 The federal Consolidated Appropriations Act limits the rate at which salaries are paid under sponsored research awards funded by certain agencies of the Department of Health and Human Services (HHS).
 Since the implementation of the cap in 1989, salary limits have been imposed on awards made by the National Institutes of Health (NIH), and the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Beginning with the FY 2002 Appropriations Act, the cap was applied to the Agency for Healthcare Research and Quality (AHRQ) awards.
 Please refer to the NIH website for current information on the level and process for applying the cap to proposals and awards.

 The cap is tied to levels of the Federal Executive Pay scale specified within the Consolidated Appropriations Act.

 Compensation received by academic year faculty reflects the fact that nine-month salary is paid out in twelve equal portions.
-Thus, for FY 2014 awards subject to the maximum rate of pay for full time effort of $181,500 for work performed during the academic year will reflect a maximum 9 month salary of $150,000.

-Last Updated: 2/25/14
+Last Updated: 3/22/15